 Conclusion

 Now that you know how to say "brother" in Spanish, take the next step in your language learning journey.
 Practice using hermano in conversations, explore related vocabulary, and immerse yourself in the rich culture of Spanish-speaking countries.
-Don't just learn the words; experience the language!
+So don't just learn the words; experience the language!
 Share this article with your own hermanos and encourage them to join you in this linguistic adventure.